lucaspompeun/smaps/README.md

 A pipeline based on unmapped reads, which combines different tools for extends contigs and closing gaps present in the genomes.

 ## Requirements
-- Linux (64-bit and 32-bit with slightly limited functionality).
+- Linux (64-bit or 32-bit with slightly limited functionality).

 - [Python3](https://www.python.org/downloads/) or higher.